AI Readiness Audit AI readiness audits start at $3,500

 Source Reliability

-Schema drift, duplicates, null patterns, latency, and ownership across your core systems
+Schema drift, null patterns, sync latency, warehouse lineage, and ownership across your core systems

 Metric & Model Trust

-Business definitions, dbt tests, transformation quality, documentation, and lineage
+Business definitions, dbt tests, transformation quality, documentation, and whether the model is safe to expose

 Roadmap & Priorities

-A sequenced plan for hygiene fixes, governance work, and fast-win AI pilots
+A sequenced plan for CRM hygiene fixes, governance work, and fast-win AI pilots

 How It Works